-If you are a Detailed Assessor and believe that the ARC has misunderstood your expertise or has made an error in assigning an application to you, please give early notice of your view by rejecting the application/s in RMS and entering a reason in the 'Reject Reason' comment box.
+If you believe that the ARC has misunderstood your expertise or has made an error in assigning an application to you, please give early notice of your view by rejecting the application/s in RMS and entering a reason in the 'Reject Reason' comment box.
 It is also important to review your RMS profile expertise text and FoR codes.